Shiawaseu/Astro-Portfolio/README.md

   - You will be prompted to log in to Spotify and then asked for permission to authorize the app you've created, accept.

 - Once you have been redirected back, edit your URL as follows: ![](/assets/auth1.png) ![](/assets/auth2.png)
+  - This extra step only exists to prevent unauthorized spotify linking to your portfolio
   - Once you have done that, you should be ready to go.

 </details>